angular/tsickle/README.md

 This will update the version in `package.json`, commit the changes, and create a git tag.

-Push the branch and get it reviewed, but _do not merge_.
-If you click the "rebase and merge" button in the Github UI it changes the commit, so the git tag that was created would point at the wrong commit.

-Instead, push the branch to master directly via:
+Push the branch, open a pull request, get it reviewed, and wait for it to be merged.

+Checkout and pull the latest version from master:

 ```
-$ git push origin mybranch:master
+$ git checkout master && git pull
 ```

-Note that Github will block non-fast-forward pushes to master, so if there have been other intervening commits you'll need to recreate the release.

-Also push the tag.
+Check if the tag exists.
+If not, re-tag the commit and push the tag.

 ```
+$ git tag
+# Does this show the tag already?
+If not, proceed with:
-$ git push origin v0.32.0  # but use correct version
+$ git tag v0.32.0 && git push origin v0.32.0  # but use correct version
 ```

-Once the versioned tag is pushed to Github the release (as found on https://github.com/angular/tsickle/releases) will be implicitly created.
+Once the versioned tag is pushed to GitHub the release (as found on https://github.com/angular/tsickle/releases) will be implicitly created.

 From the master branch run: